 At the heart of every marketing act-big or small-is something we refer to as an exchange relationship.
 An exchange occurs when a person gives something and gets something else in return.
 The buyer receives an object, service, or idea that satisfies a need, and the seller receives something he or she feels is of equivalent value.
 Today, most exchanges occur as monetary transactions in which one party surrenders currency (in the form of cash, check, credit card, or even Bitcoin) in return for a good or a service.
 But there are also other kinds of exchanges.
-A politician, for example, can agree to work toward certain goals in exchange for your vote, city officials may offer you a cleaner environment if you recycle, and health officials tell you that you can save lives (perhaps your own) if you wash your hands properly.
+A politician, for example, can agree to work toward certain goals in exchange for your vote, city officials may offer you a cleaner environment if you recycle, and health officials tell you that you can save lives (perhaps your own) if you wash your hands with soap and hot water for 20 seconds.

 For an exchange to occur, at least two people or organizations must be willing to make a trade, and each must have something the other wants.
 Both parties must agree on the value of the exchange and how it will be carried out.
 Each party also must be free to accept or reject the other's terms for the exchange.
 Under these conditions, a knife-wielding robber's offer to "exchange" your money for your life does not constitute a valid exchange.
-In contrast, although someone may complain that a store's prices are "highway robbery," an exchange occurs if he or she still forks over the money to buy something thereeven if he or she still grumbles about it weeks later.
+In contrast, although someone may complain that a store's prices are "highway robbery," an exchange occurs if he or she still forks over the money to buy something there-even if he or she still grumbles about it weeks later.

 To complicate things a bit more, everyone does not always agree on the terms of the exchange.
 Think, for example, about movie piracy.
-That's what happens when a new Avengers blockbuster is available on street corners for a few dollars-or free on BitTorrent-before it even opens in theaters.
+That's what happens when a new Marvel channel of distribution